larsgr/parallel-computing-nmbu-workshop/README.md

 ### Multi-threading vs multiple processes

-There are two different ways for a program to run in parallel, either it can start more processes or it start more threads within the process.
-You can see this if you inspect the running processes with `top` as it will by default show one entry per process.
+There are two different ways for a program to run in parallel, either it can start more processes or it can start more threads within the process.
+You can see this if you inspect the running processes with `top` as it will by default show one entry per process, multi-threaded applications can show more than 100% CPU usage.
 Threads are typically more efficient as they are faster to spawn and share the same resources as the parent process.

 ### Efficiency of parallel software may vary